Ndidi and Daka inspire Leicester City to victory over Randers

 It was the Nigeria international's second goal in Europe this season after scoring against Legia Warsaw in the Uefa Europa League group stage.

-However, the goal was cancelled out on the stroke of half-time by Vito Hammershoy-Mistrati and shortly after the reestart, Harvey Barnes restored the host' lead in the 49th minute.
+However, the goal was cancelled out on the stroke of half-time by Vito Hammershoy-Mistrati and shortly after the restart, Harvey Barnes restored the host' lead in the 49th minute.

-Zambia's Daka then turned up to stretch the Foxes' lead as he tucked home a rebound in the 54th minute.
+Zambia's Daka then turned up to stretch the Foxes' advantage as he tucked home a rebound in the 54th minute.

 Towards the end of the game, Lookman was called to action again with the assist for Kiernan Dewsbury-Hall's goal that sealed a comfortable win for them in the 74th minute.

-Leicester City will hope to build on Thursday's victory when they host Wolverhampton Wanderers for a Premier League game on Sunday before visiting Randers for the return fixture on February 24.
+Leicester City will hope to build on Thursday's victory when they host Wolverhampton Wanderers in a Premier League game on Sunday before visiting Randers for the return fixture on February 24.

 Meanwhile, Ndidi recently dropped a hint on his Leicester City future amid reported interest from several European clubs.